ahsanulhoqueabir/OOP_with_CPP/Chapter 5 - Classes and Objects/Class_and_Objects.md

     }
 };

-// Accessing static data member using class name and initializing it.
-To initialize outside the main function,you have to use type of this data.(eg. int,string) int User::serial = 115;
+// Accessing static data member using class name and fefining and initializing it.
+To initialize outside the main function,you have to use type of this data.(eg. int,string) int User::serial = 115; //defining and initializing

 int main()
 {